 Another essential part of orchestra’s creative activity is the continuous cooperation with the academic choirs of Vilnius University, which also gives the opportunities to create the exceptional musical events, such as the performance of W.A.Mozart’s “Requiem” in December of 2012, involving more than 400 singers and musicians sharing the same stage.
 Finally, the orchestra has always tried to leave a long lasting remark, signifying its musical road and maturity.
 Therefore the orchestra recorded several compact discs and audio tapes with its most beloved musical pieces.

 During the past three decades, the orchestra has not only welcomed plenty of new talented students from Vilnius University which helped the former ensemble grow in its size, but also built up a rich repertoire.
 Although the orchestra is perhaps best known for its wide and colourful palette of timeless and miraculous baroque masterpieces, years of practice and participation in various interesting cultural projects also brought expressive sounds of romanticism and even intriguing modern musical harmonies created by young composers of the twenty first century.
-Opening the page of the thirty fifth anniversary of its musical history, Vilnius University Chamber orchestra is still full of creative energy and happy to bring new melodies to its audience.
+Opening the page of the 40th anniversary of its musical history, Vilnius University Chamber orchestra is still full of creative energy and happy to bring new melodies to its audience.